milanaryal/milanaryal.github.io/_posts/2015/2015-04-14-reduce-data-usage-with-google-chromes-data-saver.md

 #### Other alternative on desktop

-Since long time there's an unofficial experimental [Data Compression Proxy](https://chrome.google.com/webstore/detail/data-compression-proxy/ajfiodhbiellfpcjjedhmmmpeeaebmep) extension alternative bringing Chrome Data Compression Proxy from mobile to desktop PCs available on Chrome Web Store.
+Since long time there's an unofficial experimental [Data Compression Proxy](https://chrome.google.com/webstore/detail/data-compression-proxy/ajfiodhbiellfpcjjedhmmmpeeaebmep) extension bringing Chrome Data Compression Proxy from mobile to desktop PCs, alternative available on Chrome Web Store.
 Data Compression Proxy also have the feature of ad blocking and a bypass list, which you can customize in options.

 ### Chrome's Data Saver on mobile